TeamLinux01/tailscale-caddy-dns/README.md

       # Optional: Use if you are using on a TrueNAS SCALE system, the default Cluster gateway is "172.16.0.1".
       - TRUENAS_CLUSTER_GATEWAY_IP=

-      # TUN device name, or "userspace-networking" as a magic value to not use kernel support and do everything in-process.
+      # Optional: TUN device name, or "userspace-networking" as a magic value to not use kernel support and do everything in-process.
 You can use "tailscale0" if the container has direct access to hardware. "userspace-networking" value is included in the image.
       - TSD_TUN=userspace-networking
-      # UDP port to listen on for peer-to-peer traffic; 0 means to auto-select.
+      # Optional: UDP port to listen on for peer-to-peer traffic; 0 means to auto-select.
 Port 41641 is the default that tailscaled will try to use.
 "0" value is included in the image.
       - TSD_PORT=0
       # Optional: Extra arguments for tailscaled.
       - TSD_EXTRA_ARGS=